rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Cofactor Clearing for BLS12-381 G2 {#clear-cofactor-bls12381-g2}

-The curve BLS12-381, whose parameters are defined in {{suites-bls12381-g2}}, admits an efficiently-computable endomorphism psi that can be used to speed up cofactor clearing for G2 {{SBCDK09}} {{FKR11}} {{BP17}} (see also
+The curve BLS12-381, whose parameters are defined in {{suites-bls12381-g2}}, admits an efficiently computable endomorphism, psi, that can be used to speed up cofactor clearing for G2 {{SBCDK09}} {{FKR11}} {{BP17}} (see also
 {{cofactor-clearing}}).
 This section implements the endomorphism psi and a fast cofactor clearing